Reported sexual assaults in US military up 13%

 The data is a stark reminder that despite efforts by the Pentagon to address the long-standing problem, curtailing sexual assaults in the military has so far evaded officials.

-Overall, out of nearly 35,900 incidents that the department estimated to have occurred, there were 8,866 sexual assault reports filed from Oct.
-1, 2020, to Sept.
-30, 2021.
+Overall, out of nearly 35,900 incidents that the department estimated to have occurred, there were 8,866 sexual assault reports filed from October1, 2020, to September 30, 2021.
 That adds up to less than a quarter of suspected incidents being reported.

-The spike was largely driven by the Army, where reports of sexual assault increased 25.6 percent from the fiscal year 2020 to the fiscal year 2021.

-The Navy, meanwhile, experienced a 9.2 percent increase in reported sexual assaults, while the Air Force and the Marines each had a roughly 2 percent increase.

 Unsurprisingly, confidence in the military’s response to sexual assault is waning, with only 39 percent of female service members saying they trust those in their chain of command to “treat them with dignity and respect” after an incident, compared with 66 percent in 2018.